-The marketing of EGRIFTA SV[®] and Trogarzo[®] within the United States is also subject to various federal and state laws pertaining to health care "fraud and abuse," including anti-kickback laws and false claims laws.
-Anti-kickback laws make it illegal for a prescription drug manufacturer to solicit, offer, receive, or pay any remuneration in exchange for, or to induce or reward, the referral of business, including the purchase or prescription of a particular drug.
-Due to the breadth of the statutory provisions, it is possible that we might be challenged under anti-kickback or similar laws.
-Sanctions under these laws include civil monetary penalties, imposition of a corporate integrity agreement, exclusion from U.S. federal and state healthcare programs (i.e., those programs will not provide reimbursement or payment coverage for EGRIFTA SV[®] and/or Trogarzo[®]), and criminal penalties, including imprisonment; further, an alleged violation of the anti-kickback statute could be used as a basis for a federal or state false claims law challenge.
-False claims laws prohibit anyone from knowingly and willingly presenting, or causing to be presented for payment to certain third-party payors (including Medicare and Medicaid) claims for reimbursement for drugs or services that are false or fraudulent.
-Generally, claims for drugs prescribed for off-label uses may be considered to be "false claims".
+The marketing of EGRIFTA SV[®] and Trogarzo[®] within the United States may also be subject to various federal and state laws pertaining to health care "fraud and abuse," including but not limited to the federal Anti-kickback Statute, Civil Monetary Penalties Law, and False Claims Act and analogous state laws.
+The federal Anti-kickback Statute prohibits a person from knowingly and willfully offering, soliciting or receiving any remuneration, directly or indirectly, overtly or covertly, in cash or in kind, in return for or to induce referring or recommending an individual to another person to receive items or services or to purchase, lease, order, or arrange for any good, facility, item or service payable in whole or in part under a Federal health care program.
+The Civil Monetary Penalties Law prohibits, among other things, a person from offering or transferring of remuneration to a Medicare or Medicaid beneficiary that the person knows or should know is likely to influence the beneficiary's selection of a particular supplier of Medicare or Medicaid payable items or services.
+Sanctions under these laws include civil monetary penalties, imposition of a corporate integrity agreement, exclusion from U.S. federal and state healthcare programs (i.e., those programs will not provide reimbursement or payment coverage for EGRIFTA SV® and/or Trogarzo®), and criminal penalties, including imprisonment; further, an alleged violation of the Anti-kickback Statute could be used as a basis for a federal or state false claims law challenge.
+The federal False Claims Act imposes liability on any person or entity that, among other things, knowingly presents, or causes to be presented, a false or fraudulent claim for payment by a federal health care program, knowingly makes, uses or causes to be made or used, a false record or statement material to a false or fraudulent claim, or knowingly makes a false statement to avoid, decrease or conceal an obligation to pay money to the U.S. federal government.
+Generally, claims for drugs prescribed for off-label uses may be considered to be "false claims."
 Sanctions under false claims laws include significant civil monetary penalties.
 In addition, there is ability for private individuals to bring similar actions.

 In addition, several states require that companies implement compliance programs or comply with industry ethics codes, adopt marketing spending limits, and report to state governments any gifts, compensation, and other remuneration provided to certain healthcare professionals.
-Regulations implementing certain provisions of federal health care legislation require record-keeping and disclosure to the federal government of certain transfers of value to certain individuals, including U.S.-licensed physicians, and certain teaching hospitals, otherwise known as the "Sunshine Act".
-Any activities relating to the sale and marketing of EGRIFTA SV[®] and Trogarzo[®] may be subject to scrutiny under these laws.
+Also, the federal Physician Payments Sunshine Act, also known as the Open Payments Act, requires certain manufacturers of drugs, devices, biologics and medical supplies that are reimbursable under Medicare, Medicaid or Children's Health Insurance Program to record and disclose to the federal government certain transfers of value to physicians and teaching hospitals and ownership and investment interests held by physicians and their immediate family members.
+Any activities relating to the sale and marketing of EGRIFTA SV® and Trogarzo® may be subject to scrutiny under these laws.
 Failure to make these required reports or comply with these laws can result in civil monetary penalties and/or other sanctions.
 If the government were to allege or convict us of violating these laws, our business could be harmed.